arbCoding/PsSp/README.md

 5) Allow users to maintain project notes
 6) Facilitate integrating new data into an existing project
 7) Maintain necessary data provenance for publicatons
-8) Provide project check-pointing features to ease the challenges of iterative exploratory analysis.
+8) Provide project check-pointing features to ease the challenges of iterative exploratory analysis
 9) Allow spinning off sub-projects for tangential exploration

 ---

 ## ToDo

-See the Todo list at the top of the [main.cpp](/src/code/main.cpp) file for more info on what is going on/planned for the future.
+See the Todo list at the top of the [main.cpp](/src/code/main.cpp) file for more info on what is currently going-on/planned for the future.

 ---